-Corporate training is seen a key staff retention tool by more than 95% of hiring managers, and staff retention is important for more than just continuity, as it’s been estimated that every new hire costs your organisation an average of $30,000.
+Corporate training is seen as a key staff retention tool by more than 95% of hiring managers.
+Staff retention is important for more than just continuity, as it’s been estimated that every new hire costs your organisation an average of $30,000.
 Besides making really good financial sense, there are plenty of other excellent reasons you should be looking at an investment in corporate training.

 At AIM, we make sure our clients are able to receive the best possible return from their corporate training investment by incorporating the 70:20:10 learning model which suggests that we learn at our best by spending 10% of our development time in formal courses, 20% working with others who can guide us and 70% operating at work while gaining feedback and encouragement.

 Regardless of the industry, you’re in or what your organisation’s goals and objectives are, here are some of the many benefits your organisation can use to measure the success of your customised corporate training programs.

 Look at the long-term strategy of your organisation, department or team and work backwards to design corporate training that marries the required skillset for achieving the objectives within your strategy.
 For example, if your strategy requires your organisation to complete projects more effectively, corporate training that integrates project management skill sets into your organisational context will be much more effective.